THE ARTIST'S BIOGRAPHY

 Delinda VanneBrightyn, 2004

-About her life: Born in Dallas, Texas, VanneBrightyn began at age 14 with a career in the performing arts.
-She has graced the stage with such extraordinary talents as Gene Kelly, Bob Hope, and Ginger Rogers.
-Although VanneBrightyn has acted, modeled, and served as a spokesperson on a weekly television show, her primary love, focus and mastery was in dance.
+About her life: Born in Dallas, Texas, Delinda began at age 14 with a career in the performing arts.
+Delinda has graced the stage with such extraordinary talents as Gene Kelly, Bob Hope, and Ginger Rogers.
+Performing as an actor, model, singer, and spokesperson on a weekly television show, her primary love, focus and mastery remained in dance.
 In 1977 she was the Artistic Director of Sundance Professional Dance Artists, a company working in both concert and commercial performance venues.
-Her resume in dance is extensive.
+Her resume is extensive in performance, direction, and choreography.

-Since 1976, VanneBrightyn also worked in fiber arts as an aside to the intense, fast pace of performance art.
+Since 1976, Delinda also worked in fiber arts as an aside to the intense, fast pace of performance art.
 She owned and operated a gift manufacturing business where her designs were hand-sewn by 32 women and sold across the country through the Los Angeles and New York Trade Marts.
-She was offered a show of her original fiber art-works by a New York gallery in 1979, but turned it down due a packed performing and manufacturing schedule.
+She was offered a show of her original fiber art-works by a New York gallery in 1979.
+This work, however, remained secondary until later in Los Angeles.

-In 1984, she suddenly found herself in Taos.
-She was vacationing for a week and never left.
-This unexpected move thrust her into a new world which intensified her knowledge and passion for the visual arts.
-She became the Director of the Rod Goebel Gallery, applying her expertise of directing and marketing performing artists to visual art.
-However, VanneBrightyn missed dance and moved back to Los Angeles at the beginning of 1990.
-Coming home from a rehearsal late one evening, she was hit by a drunk driver, ending the possibility of continuing her career in dance.
-Her rehabilitation took several years.
-She taught as much as she could physically manage, her students winning the ballet competition at "Youth at the Greek", a Los Angeles city-wide theater dance competition in 1997 and choreographed "The Nutcracker Ballet" for the City of Los Angeles in 1998.
+In 1984, Delinda moved to Taos, which intensified her knowledge and passion for the visual arts.
+She became the Director of the Rod Goebel Gallery, applying her experience of developing and marketing performing artists to visual art.
+However, she missed dance and moved back to Los Angeles at the beginning of 1990.
+Coming home from a rehearsal late one evening in 1992, she was hit by a drunk driver, ending the possibility of continuing a performance career in dance.
+Her slow rehabilitation from the life-threatening situation was life-changing.
+However, she returned to teaching, with her students winning the ballet competition at "Youth at the Greek", a Los Angeles city-wide theater dance competition in 1997.
+She went on to choreograph "The Nutcracker Ballet" for the City of Los Angeles in 1998.
+Delinda was featured in a documentary movie entitled, "A Hero On Every Block".
+The documentary celebrates the heroism that takes place all around us through the lives of everyday people, in what they persevere, overcome and how they inspire others.

-During her rehabilitation, VanneBrightyn turned her main focus to visual arts, as dance was physically difficult and painful.
+During her rehabilitation, VanneBrightyn turned her main focus to visual arts.
 For 5 years she chaired an annual art event for a large California non-profit.
-She taught art weekly in several different media (including fiber, beads, sculpture, and fused glass) and took the opportunity for extensive self-exploration and learning.
-She designed a line of jewelry and her designs were featured in Women's Wear Daily, Accent, and Accessory magazines.
-She began to be invited to teach across the country in fiber art and was invited to teach nationally at acclaimed art schools and conferences such as the Medicino Art Center, the Taos Institute of the Arts, Embellishment, Convergence (National Handweaver's Guild), and Bead Expo.
+She taught weekly art classes in different media (including fiber, beads, sculpture, and fused glass) and took the opportunity for extensive self-exploration and learning.
+She designed a line of jewelry and her designs were featured in editorials in Women's Wear Daily, Accent, and Accessory magazines.
+She began to be invited to teach across the country in fiber art and taught at nationally acclaimed art schools and conferences.
 She wrote and published a book on weaving with beads.
-Her art was purchased by private collectors and the Smithsonian.
+Her artwork was purchased by private collectors and the Smithsonian.

-About her current artwork: At the end of 1999, Delinda moved back to Taos and stopped teaching so she could focus solely on her own art.
-In 2003, she decided to change her primary medium to glass.
-She was most interested in kiln-formed glass, particularly pate de verre techniques.
-In 2005, Delinda traveled to Switzerland to study with master glass artist Linda Ethier.
-She has attended the Bullseye Glass Learning Center in Portland, Oregon, studied with Alicia Lome in pate de verre techniques and again with Linda Ethier in kiln-casting.
-During this time she experimented and perfected the techniques necessary in order to realize what she envisions in glass.
+About her current artwork: At the end of 1999, Delinda moved back to Taos and stopped teaching so she could focus more intently on her own art.
+In 2003, Delinda decided to change her primary medium to glass.
+She was most interested in kiln-formed glass, particularly casting and pate de verre techniques.
+In 2005, she traveled to Switzerland to study with master glass caster Linda Ethier.
+She attended the Bullseye Glass Learning Center in Portland, Oregon to study with Alicia Lome in pate de verre techniques, and again studied with Linda Ethier.
+Delinda still works to push the technical envelope necessary in order to realize what she envisions in glass.

-VanneBrightyn has exhibited at LewAllen Contemporary (Santa Fe, NM), Hawthorne Gallery (Springfield, MO), Winterowd Gallery (Santa Fe, NM), Artifex (Taos, NM), Henningsen Fine Art (Taos, NM), Salon MarGraff (Santa Fe, NM) and The Smithsonian Museum (Washington, DC).
-She is currently represented by The Edge (Santa Fe) and Hawthorne Gallery (Springfield, MO) and is in private collections throughout the United States.
+VanneBrightyn has exhibited at LewAllen Contemporary (Santa Fe, NM), Winterowd Gallery (Santa Fe, NM), Artifex (Taos, NM), Henningsen Fine Art (Taos, NM), Salon MarGraff (Santa Fe, NM) and The Amarillo Museum of Art (Texas).
+She is currently represented by The Edge (Santa Fe), Hawthorne Gallery (Springfield, MO), and Hulse/Warman Gallery (Taos, NM) and is in private collections throughout the United States and abroad.